l0rd/blog-files/domeide/README.md

 ## Introducing Doclipser

-With these features in mind we built [doclipser](http://www.github.com/domeide/).
+With these features in mind we built [doclipser](http://www.github.com/domeide/doclipser).
 An eclipse plugin to edit, build and run Docker containers.

 Doclipser has Dockerfile support: syntax highlighting, autocomplete and syntax verification.
 It still doesn't have Compose yml file support but supports a few Docker commands that allow you to build source files or launch runtime environments.

+doclipser is not the only Docker eclipse plugin.
+There is the great [Eclipse Docker Tooling (EDT)]((http://tools.jboss.org/blog/2015-03-30-Eclipse_Docker_Tooling.html)) too.
+It's packaged with the Eclipse Linux Tools and maintained by JBoss.
+Even if they both make it possible to work with Docker from within the IDE, doclipser and EDT have two different approaches:

-There is another great [eclipse plugin from JBoss](http://tools.jboss.org/blog/2015-03-30-Eclipse_Docker_Tooling.html) that has a slightly different approach.
-The JBoss Eclipse Docker tooling provides a more advanced management of Docker images and containers without Dockerfile support.
-Doclipser focus on editing and running containers through the support of Dockerfiles and, in future releases, Compose yml file too.
+* doclipser focus on editing and running containers through the support of Dockerfiles and, in future releases, Compose yml file
+* EDT has a more advanced management of Docker images and containers but lacks the support for Dockerfiles.

 ![doclipser](https://github.com/domeide/doclipser/raw/master/images/doclipserdemo.gif)

 ## domeide.github.io

 Doclipser isn't the only tool that brings Docker inside your IDE.
-We are building a github page to collect all of those plugins: [domeide.github.io](domeide.github.io).
+We are building a github page to collect all of those plugins: [domeide.github.io](https://domeide.github.io).
 Here are some of these :

 * [Sublime Docker](https://packagecontrol.io/packages/Docker%20Based%20Build%20Systems)
 * [IntelliJ IDEA 14.1](http://blog.jetbrains.com/idea/2015/03/docker-support-in-intellij-idea-14-1/)